No Recent Searches Found

 Both DCU and First Tech are federally insured credit unions through the National Credit Union Share Insurance Fund (NCUSIF).
 As of January 1, 2026, when the credit unions have combined, each member of the combined credit union will have up to $250,000 in share insurance coverage across all accounts through the NCUSIF.

-At the earliest, any potential change will happen in later 2026/2027 when we fully integrate together.
-When that time comes, of course our teams will help members and clients through any transition.
+At the earliest, any potential changes will happen later in 2026/2027 when we fully integrate.
+We will communicate any changes far in advance and help members and clients through them.

 No, not at this point.
 We’re still very early in the merger integration process, so we don’t expect any changes like this until later in 2026 or 2027.
 We are thoughtfully planning this and will communicate changes far in advance to all of you – our members.